Avraham2048/project-amouka/README.md

 ---

 📌 The beauty of this pipeline is that **each model can be used independently** or **together** depending on your needs.

+---
+Thank you for reading us.
+Tsuriel and Avraham.